President Jerry Hitchcock, Carlsbad Lodge # 1558

-President Elect Andrew Housley, Silver City Lodge #413
+President Andrew Housley, Silver City Lodge #413

 Andrew Housley was born and raised in Silver City, NM.
-He graduated from SilverHigh School in 1992 and went on to attend Wayland Baptist University, Western New Mexico University and Graduated Summa Cum Laude from Andersonville Theological Seminary in 2002 with a Bachelor Degree in Religious Education.
+He graduated from Silver High School in 1992 and went on to attend Wayland Baptist University, Western New Mexico University and Graduated Summa Cum Laude from Andersonville Theological Seminary in 2002 with a Bachelor Degree in Religious Education.

 Andrew served as minister to several churches from 1993 to 2010 in southwest New Mexico, West Texas, and South Carolina.
 In 2010 Andrew returned home to Silver City with his children (a son and 3 daughters) where he has raised and continued to raise them as a single father.

 Within the New Mexico Elks Association Andrew has served as state Drug Awareness and state Membership Chairman.
-He also served as state Trustee and Secretary of the state Board of Directors.
+He also served as state Trustee and Secretary of the State Board of Directors.
+Andrew is active in all things Elks and enjoys serving in his Lodge, State and community.

-Vice President Glenda Greene, Lordsburg, New Mexico
+President Elect Glenda Greene, Lordsburg, Lodge #1813

 Glenda Greene was born in Albuquerque NM on December 24, 1972.
 Glenda graduated Lordsburg High School in 1991.
 Upon graduation she attended New Mexico State University and then joined the Army.
 After she quickly found her way in the retail world.
 After running several businesses and worked in the banking industry until she made the transition to work in her family-owned business and has been doing so for 18 years.
 After the death of her mother in 2020, she took over her mother’s accounting firm.
 She is also the Mayor of the City of Lordsburg and has sat on numerous New Mexico State boards.
 Glenda stays extremely active in her community because she sees the value of community service.